 Often, I have been asked if I was planning a translation of the Bible.
 To be honest, I have been overwhelmed at the idea and did not even want to consider it.
 But, over the years, I have felt a consistent nudging from the Holy Spirit to say yes to this.

-The word “translation” doesn’t really describe this project; it is more of retelling of the Scriptures in the tradition of the storytellers of oral cultures—some might call it a paraphrase.
+You might call this a contextual translation in English, in the tradition of the storytellers of oral culture.
 It is similar, in concept, to The Message by Eugene Peterson or The Living Bible by Kenneth N. Taylor.
 But, it is different in the sense that it attempts to convey the rhythm and feel of an oral storyteller from our Turtle Island (North American) cultures.

 The FNV is not intended to replace standard translations but to present the scriptures with word textures and choices that relate in a general way to Native Americans and other First Nations English speaking people.
 It is also not intended to be culturally or tribally specific.